-A snapshot overview of schools in Khartoum that are considered (although not necessarily chosen) by English-speaking expat parents.
+A snapshot: schools in Khartoum considered (but not necessarily chosen) by English-speaking expats.

-Founded in 1957 to educate the children of US diplomats and other expats.
+Founded in 1957, to educate the children of US diplomats and other expats.
 Now located three miles south of downtown Khartoum, in a green oasis, away from the dusty city.
 Governed by a board elected by the Parents’ Association.
-A recent class consisted of approximately 45 per cent Sudanese nationals, 16 per cent US citizens and the remainder from other nationalities.
+A recent class consisted of approximately 45 per cent Sudanese nationals, 15 per cent US citizens and the remainder third country nationals.
 Dually accredited by the Council of International Schools (CIS) and the Middle States Association of Colleges and Schools (MSA).

 PYP/ IGCSE/ IB Diploma; ages 3-18; co-ed; day; independent; privately owned; 400 students

 Founded in 2004 by DAL Group (Sudan’s largest conglomerate) on a state of the art, ten acre site, including a 500-seater amphitheatre and a 25m swimming pool.
 The level of school fees and parental incomes allow them to offer a wide range of extra-curricular, including a riding programme, an annual ski trip to Europe and a leadership expedition to Thailand.
 Accredited by the Council of International Schools (CIS).

 Click here to read our full review of the Khartoum International Community School.